 Downloading videos from YouTube is one of those murky legal areas that the internet throws up.
 Using third-party apps is against YouTube’s Terms of Service, which states that you can only stream videos directly from its servers.

-There is also the question of copyright infringement unless you own the video yourself, have permission from the copyright holder or it’s in the public domain.
+There is also the question of copyright infringement.
+Unless you own the video yourself or have been given permission from the copyright holder, you may be guilty of theft.

 Having said all that, YouTube offers some ways to download through its own web services and apps and there are certain software programmes, such as CyberLink PowerDVD who have clearance from YouTube.